gnif/LookingGlass/doc/install.rst

    crash please be sure to use gdb to obtain a backtrace manually or there is nothing that can be done to help you.

-Should this all go well you should be left with the file **looking-glass-client**.
-Before you run the client you will first need to configure either Libvirt or Qemu (whichever you prefer) and then set up the Windows side service.
+Should this all go well, you will build the **looking-glass-client**.
+Before you run the client, you will first need to configure either libvirt, or QEMU (whichever you prefer) then set up the **looking-glass-host** service in your VM.

-You can call the client from the build directory; or, you can make it callable generally by adding the directory to your path or issuing
+You can run the client from the build directory, add the build directory to your path to call it from anywhere, or run this command

 .. code:: bash